aprilsourz/AF-fullstack-project-backend/README.md

 The `index` action is a *GET* that retrieves all the items associated with a user.
-The response body will contain JSON containing an array of games, e.g.:
+The response body will contain JSON containing an array of items, e.g.:

 ```json
 {